 The 10 Most Expensive Home Repairs

-Have a look at the most expensive home repairs and how to avoid them, from most expensive to least expensive:
+Here are the most expensive home repairs and how to avoid them, from most expensive to least expensive:

-5. Foundation Repairs
+1. Foundation Repairs

 Your foundation supports the weight of your home, and a house with foundation damage may become unsafe.
 The longer you leave it unattended, the more expensive the repairs will be, so it's best to handle foundational issues as soon as you know about them for the best results.

-Foundation repairs are only sometimes avoidable.
+You can protect your foundation in a few ways.
 Most foundation damage is caused by moisture, so keep water away from it as much as possible.
 Ensuring your home's gutters drain water properly is a crucial step here.

-6. Heating and Cooling Equipment
+3. Heating and Cooling Equipment

 Heating and cooling systems tend to break down at the hottest and coldest times of the year.
 While this is inconvenient, the repair price can be even more challenging.